selfishprogrammer/WhatsApp_Clone/README.md

-# WhatsApp Clone In React js And Fire Base
+# WhatsApp Clone In React js And Firebase

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).